branic18/branic18/README.md

   </a>
 </p>

-# Hey I'm Brandi-- Product Engineer! ❤️🛠️
+# Hey I'm Brandi! | Product Engineer ❤️🛠️

 - 🧠 Skilled in both software engineering and product design, bridging technical implementation with user experience
 - 🧪 Experimenting to deeply understand how systems function by breaking them down, reverse engineering and reframing them